justinjiajia/cloud_security/labs/lab_4_new.md

 ## Task 4: Logging in as an IAM user

-1. Get back to the IAM console.
+1. Open the IAM console.
 Choose *Users* in the left navigation pane.
 Then choose *devuser*.

    <img width="800" src="https://github.com/user-attachments/assets/7b1310c6-8003-4e4b-bc03-8790491b8915" />